 There’s no doubt about the disruption the ongoing pandemic has caused for individuals and business across the country – and across the world.
 However, there are ways to adapt and continue to thrive through this difficult time.

 At Hoopla Marketing, we provide expert social media marketing services that can help you find the silver lining in the cloud that’s been brought about by the ongoing lockdown.
-If you want to discuss social media advertising in more depth, contact our team on 0161 731 0048 or email@example.com today.
+If you want to know more, read our guide to social media advertising, or contact our team on 0161 731 0048 or firstname.lastname@example.org today.